ShalithaCell/scheduling_app/README.md

 # scheduling_app
-Timetable management software application. can handle parallel sessions, conservative sessions, not overlap sessions, and not available time by lectures, rooms, and also groups.
+Timetable management software standalone offline application. can handle parallel sessions, conservative sessions, not overlap sessions, and not available time by lectures, rooms, and also groups.

 # Purpose